happner/happner-ansible-orchestration/README.md

 ### Where do I start?

-When deploying with Ansible, all things start with a "playbook".
+When deploying with Ansible, all things start with a `playbook`.
 In the samples, there are 2 playbooks; one for a cluster deployment and one for a Mongo server deployment that the cluster nodes require for data storage.

-To understand how the sample files relate to each other, start with a *playbook* and you will notice a reference to *roles*.
-This refers to te *roles* directory and a specific sub-directory containing all files required for that playbook to run, eg: *cluster_image_build*.
+To understand how the sample files relate to each other, start with a `playbook`, eg `deploy > playbooks > happn-cluster.yml` and you will notice a reference to `roles`.
+This refers to the `deploy > roles` directory and a specific sub-directory containing all files required for that playbook to run, eg: `deploy > roles > cluster_image_build`.

-The *defaults* sub-directory contains a main.yml file in which default values are set.
-The *tasks* sub-directory contains a main.yml file where all the heavy lifting takes place for the build.
-The *templates* sub-directory contains the Dockerfile that will be deployed to the relevant Docker host, and will build the Docker image, and then start one or more containers based on this.
+The `deploy > roles > cluster_image_build > defaults` sub-directory contains a main.yml file in which default values are set.
+The `deploy > roles > cluster_image_build > tasks` sub-directory contains a main.yml file where all the heavy lifting takes place for the build.
+The `deploy > roles > cluster_image_build > templates` sub-directory contains the Dockerfile that will be deployed to the relevant Docker host, and will build the Docker image, and then start one or more containers based on this.

 ## Docker automation